Volumes jump at JSW Infrastructure Ltd counter

-Bharti Airtel Ltd, Crompton Greaves Consumer Electricals Ltd, Rites Ltd, SKF India Ltd are among the other stocks to see a surge in volumes on BSE today, 16 May 2025.
+Bharti Airtel Ltd, Rites Ltd, SKF India Ltd, IFCI Ltd are among the other stocks to see a surge in volumes on NSE today, 16 May 2025.

 Also Read